jenniferhsueh/burger_shack/README.md

 When an order is placed the restaurant receives the order via SMS.
 The restaurant can then specify how long it will take to fulfill it.
 Once they provide this information, the website updates for the client and also notifies them via SMS.

-Twilio, a modern telecomm API service is used to implement SMS communication from the website to the client and restaurant.
+Twilio, a modern telecomm API service, is used to implement SMS communication from the website to the client and restaurant.

 ## Getting Started